dlr-gtlab/genh5/examples/conversion_system.md

 ### Buffer Types

-As noted earlyer some conversion require the buffering of temporary objects.
+As noted earlier some conversion require the buffering of temporary objects.
 For this a similar system is used, in which types are mapped to buffer types.

 It can be access using `GenH5::buffer_element_t`.